SkinnyPigeon/heroku_instructions/index.md

 You will now see how simple it is to deploy to Heroku.
 They have super clear instructions which I will steal wholecloth to look like I know what I'm doing:

-* Hopefully you are still in your code's root folder and hopefully you have used **Git** on it throughout your development of it 😋
+* Hopefully you are still in your code's root folder and hopefully you have used **Git** on it throughout your development 😋
 * If not then we'll:

 `$ git init`